Skip to main content

 TypePII Verification Support Fields

-Natural PersonName, Country of Residence, Wallet Address
+Natural PersonName, Country of Residence, Account Number

-Legal EntityName, Country of Registration, Wallet Address
+Legal EntityName, Country of Registration, Account Number

 • Additional fields (e.g., Date of Birth, National ID) can be included depending on your regulatory requirements or business needs.